 On February 15, 2021, children who are passionate about both music and community service will use the gift of music to help raise money for children in need around the world.
 Join us for an evening of classical music while supporting the incredible work UNICEF does.

-Children worldwide are being faced with life-threatening illnesses, with no vaccine in sight.
-They have no hope to spare as they get struck with un-curable diseases.
+Children worldwide are faced with life-threatening illnesses.
+Many of these illnesses are preventable through vaccination, however, countless children do not have access to these life-saving treatments.
 The Masks For A Better Life program will hopefully lead to an increase in vaccines within third-world countries.
 The funds from the mask sales will be donated to UNICEF's Health and Immunization Global Program.
 The masks will be black and contain the Masks For A Better Life logo and one size fits all.

 Storytelling and interactive creative activities